Recent settlement history and heritage, by Louis J Grobler

 Basia people were also living in this particular region, somewhat further up along the Wilge River, always in close relation with the Tlokwa.
 To complicate matters further, it is known that shortly before the outbreak of the Difaqane, a group of Hlubi under their chief Motsholi came from east of the Drakensberg to settle in the Tlokwa area.
 The localities of their settlements are still unidentified.

 Archaeological excavations have been done by Maggs (1976) at the farms Helena (Ntsuanatsatsi) and Zoetbron 151, in the lower Klip River valley.
 The settlement pattern shows a central complex of stock pens surrounded by a ring of domed grass huts, which are in their turn enclosed by boundary walls, with ash heaps scattered on the outside.
 At some of the sites settlement layouts resembling sites which generally occur in the central Free State, are found.
 The houses associated with Type N settlements were made of reeds and grass plastered with clay and contained dung floors smeared over stone paving.
-The pottery of the region are characterised by finger-pinched and comb-stamped ware combined with ochre burnish.
+The pottery of the region are characterized by finger-pinched and comb-stamped ware combined with ochre burnish.
 The occupation of Type N settlements is linked to the early Fokeng, Koena and Kgatla lineages.
 Based on radiocarbon dating and lore, Type N sites were occupied during the 15th century to early 17th century.